-Check out these wonderful innovations the Deaf Dog Education Action Fund suggests alternatives for training hearing-impaired pooches that you can nonetheless apply to your own.
+Check out these beautiful innovations the Deaf Dog Education Action Fund suggests alternatives for training hearing-impaired pooches that you can apply to your own.

 How to train a puppy with the clicker technique?

-Once you establish this, it can really speed up training and also be used generally to indicate good behavior, like you’ll find out later.
+Once you establish this, it can speed up training and also be used generally to indicate good behavior, as you’ll find out later.